Camping in a special place: Waterton Lakes National Park © Parks Canada / Matt Semel

 Townsite Campground © Parks Canada

-Open May 10 to mid-October (weather dependent).
+Open May 2 to October 9 (weather dependent).
+Dates of Operation 2016

 Located at the south end of the Waterton townsite, this campground offers 90 water, sewer and electrical sites, 45 electricity sites, as well as accessible, unserviced and walk-in tent sites.
 The campground also has hot showers, flush toilets, food storage and kitchen shelters.
 There are no individual firepits.
 Portable firepits / firerings (including propane-fuelled) are not allowed in this campground.
 This open, mowed-lawn campground, exposed to winds from Upper Waterton Lake, is an excellent place for RVs or for those who wish to be within walking distance of the town's amenities.
 The campground is 100% reservable so reservations are advisable if you want to be sure of a site.
 Mule deer, bighorn sheep and ground squirrels are commonly seen in the campground.